fenago/machine-learning-essentials-module1/lab_01/README.md

-# Chapter 1: Introduction to Data Analysis
+# Lab 1: Introduction to Data Analysis

 This lab will teach you the fundamentals of data analysis, give you a foundation in statistics, and get your environment set up for working with data in Python and using Jupyter Notebooks.